thaliaarchi/unix-news/licenses/README.md

   Described on [Dennis Ritchie's site](https://www.nokia.com/bell-labs/about/dennis-m-ritchie/licenses.html):

+  Effective on 1 December 1974, signed by AT&T on 26 February 1975 and by
+  Nijmegen on 6 February 1975.

   > Prof. Karl Kleine at Fachhochschule Jena in Germany found and scanned some
   > documents relating to the distribution of early versions of Unix, and kindly
   > made them available.